 • Hosting, CDN, and integration tools

-We’ve built lean MVPs for first-time OTT players.
+We’re among the Roku development companies that have built lean MVPs for first-time OTT players and delivered large-scale projects.
 And we’ve also delivered high-performance platforms for major media brands rolling out across five continents.
-For that experience, we can say that the cost always starts with one thing: clarity on where you want to go.
+For that experience, we can say that the Roku app cost always starts with one thing: clarity on where you want to go.

 Building a Roku app isn’t just about reaching another screen.
-It’s about showing up where your audience already is — on the biggest screen in the house, with the remote in hand and time to watch.
+Your business is showing up where your audience already is: on the biggest screen in the house, with the remote in hand and time to watch.

 But visibility on Roku isn’t automatic.
-With over 500 free live TV channels on the Roku channel alone2 and thousands more in the store, your app needs more than just a good idea: it needs a well-built, well-tested experience that works flawlessly across devices and keeps people coming back.
-And that’s where we come in.
+With hundreds of free live TV channels on the Roku channel alone and thousands more in the store, your app needs more than just a good idea: it needs a well-built, well-tested experience that works flawlessly across devices and keeps people coming back.
+And that’s where we can be your guide.

 At Oxagile, we’ve been helping content providers, media platforms, and broadcasters turn their Roku vision into polished, scalable reality.
 Whether it’s a lightweight AVOD app or a complex multi-platform ecosystem — we know the platform, we know the constraints, and we know how to build around them without compromising performance or creativity.